Vicente Palacios Diaz

 In the 1999 Pan American Games, Palacios entered the semifinal game in relief of Tavo Alvarez; the game would determine who would go to the 2000 Olympics.
 Palacios pitched effectively but in the 10th inning, he allowed a double to Marcus Jensen and a RBI single to pinch-hitter Mike Neill to cost Mexico the Olympic opportunity.
 The Team USA reliever, Dan Wheeler, simply proved more efficient on this day.

 The Mets still released Palacios and he signed with the San Diego Padres for 2000.
-That year he made his first big-league appearance in five seasons, splitting the year between the Padres and their AAA club in Tucson.
+That year he made his first big-league appearance in five seasons, splitting the year between the Padres and their AAA club, the Las Vegas Stars.

-Palacios returned to the Liga for his fifth go-around in Mexico, lasting till age 41 this time as he would pitch four more seasons in the Liga, giving him 13 seasons there despite numerous trips to the majors and high US-based minors.
-Overall Palacios has appeared on 17 different teams during his career, not even counting winter ball.
+Palacios returned to the Liga for his fifth go-around in Mexico, lasting till age 41 this time as he would pitch four more seasons, giving him 13 seasons there despite numerous trips to the majors and high US-based minors.
+Overall Palacios appeared on 17 different teams during his career, not even counting winter ball.

 Palacios holds the all-time record for most at bats in a single season without recording either a hit or a walk.
 In 1994, he earned 0 hits and 0 walks in 33 at bats.